efidiles/efidiles.github.io/_posts/blog/2014-08-15-why-use-and-when-to-use-a-service-factory-or-provider.md

 If we were to build our service using a "factory or service declaration" then we wouldn't be able to know about this preference when our service is initialised.
 We would have to manually call a run method which would receive a parameter indicating if we should collect the inline errors or not (or some other alternative approaches) but the idea is that we can't detect that when the service runs.

-{% highlight javascript linenos %}
+{% highlight javascript %}
 .factory('NotificationsQueue', function () {

-  //define the constructor
+  // define the constructor
   function NotificationsQueueConstructor(params) {
     this.queue = [];
-    ...
+    // ...
   }

-  //define the prototype
-  NotificationsQueueConstructor.prototype.add =
+  // define the prototype NotificationsQueueConstructor.prototype.add =
   function() {
-    ...
+    // ...
   }

-  //when the execution reaches this line we can't
+  // when the execution reaches this line we can't
-  //decide if this NotificationQueue should
+  // decide if this NotificationQueue should
-  //automatically collect the inline error messages
+  // automatically collect the inline error messages
-  //or not
+  // or not

   return NotificationsQueueConstructor;
 });